eldavenport/mitgcm-assim/README.md

 # MITgcm Data Assimilation Utilities

 This package provides utilities for loading and analyzing MITgcm data assimilation files, primarily costfunction*, adxx, and xx files. xmitgcm doens't handle these automatically. this uses the MITgcm readmds Python funcitonality.
+This code depends on xarray, numpy, MITgcmutils, and xmitgcm.
+If you provide the ctrls functions a grid directory from an MITgcm model run, then xmitgcm will load the grid and use that to put the adxx and xx files on the grid in a DataArray.
+If you don't give it a grid directory then the coords will be kept as time, i, j, k.

 ## Installation